-The bathroom is located on the offside of the vehicle behind a sliding door and consists of an electric flush toilet with a swivel bowl, a sliding wash basin and a shower area.
-A chrome mixer tap, shower head and hose, located in the front corner, may be used to fill the basin or as a shower when clipped to the shower post.
-The sliding basin may be moved from one end of the bathroom to the other in order to maximise the available space.
-There is a a high level storage rack for washbags, towels, bottles etc.
+The bathroom is located in the nearside rear quarter of the vehicle behind a sliding door and consists of an electric flush toilet with a swivel bowel, a basin and a shower, both with chrome mixer taps.
+There is a storage cupboard with twin mirror doors fitted to the back wall and a high level storage rack for washbags, towels, bottles etc.